Making the world a better place

 Recognizing the healing power of companion animals, the mission of Heart2Heart Pet Lifeline is to keep pets out of shelters and rescues and help owners keep them in loving homes.
 To that end, we provide financial assistance for veterinary care to income-eligible pet families in need who do not have other options for care.
 No owner should have to choose between medical care and euthanizing or surrendering a pet.

-We are a new nonprofit organization in the La Crosse, WI area, hoping to make a difference.
-We work with Coulee Region Humane Society and other pet rescue organizations, as well as local veterinarians, to identify clients and award grants not to exceed $400 for services needed to keep pets healthy and in loving homes.
+We are a nonprofit organization hoping to make a difference.
+We work with Coulee Region Humane Society and other pet rescue organizations, as well as local veterinarians, to identify clients and award grants needed to keep pets healthy and in loving homes.

 We all have good intentions but sometimes mistakes are made.
 Jennifer’s six-week old puppy, Blue, needed immediate critical care.
 Unfortunately Blue was exposed to high levels of direct heat when the family kenneled him and left the home, forgetting to turn of the space heater that blew directly into his kennel.
 When they arrived home he was severely dehydrated and vomiting.
 With our quick help, Jennifer took Blue to the vet who gave him the critical care he needed.
 He is doing so much better, just finished his prescription food is eating and drinking and playing like a typical pup would.
 Jennifer was incredibly thankful for the care we were able to provide.